Excellence Reporter: Peter, what is the meaning of life?

 Furthermore, Chao Chou’s amazing tree is deeply connected to all being that surrounds it.
 Beneath the soil it has symbiotic relationships with mycelium, nematodes, bacteria and invertebrates.
 Its branches are home to squirrels and birds.
 Its shade provides protection for the young plants emerging from the forest floor, as well as giving many beings shelter from summer’s heat.
 When its acorns fall to the ground they feed squirrels, deer and other creatures.
 It removes CO2 from the air, releasing life-giving O2.
 In a sense, by simply expressing its nature as a tree, it manifests great compassion.
 Please understand that I am not trying to ascribe an anthropomorphic attribute to the tree.
 I am suggesting that living fully in relationship with all of Creation, we are fulfilling our true nature as humans.
 Expressed in another way, when we are living in this way we are manifesting our enlightened nature, through this simple, natural expression of true compassion.

 ~Peter Wohl is a Zen Buddhist priest and teacher at the Treetop Zen Centers in Oakland and Portland Maine.
 He has worked in the field of addictions treatment for over 20 years.
-Peter also combines his life-long love of the outdoors with principles derived from Zen practice to create workshops and trips that are designed to help people make a deep, restorative connections with the natural world.
-A registered Maine guide, he offers these trips through Moosis Zen Journeys.
-Peter now divides his time between Maine and southwestern New Hampshire.
+Peter also combines his life-long love of the outdoors with principles derived from Zen practice to create workshops and retreats that are designed to help people make a deep, restorative connection with the natural world.
+He offers these at Turtle Marsh in Unity, ME, where he now resides.

 Copyright © 2016 Excellence Reporter